 You can check out the stunning display of over 400,000 shimmering lights beautifully displayed throughout the holiday season at the Idaho Botanical Garden’s annual Winter Garden aGlow.

-It is not only one of the Garden’s largest and most successful annual fundraisers, but from Thanksgiving until Christmas Eve, Santa will visit from the North Pole, and the Holiday Express, a G-scale model train, will make its way through the luminous winter wonderland.
+It is not only one of the garden’s largest and most successful annual fundraisers, but from Thanksgiving until Christmas Eve, Santa will visit from the North Pole, and the Holiday Express, a G-scale model train, will make its way through the luminous winter wonderland.

 2. Go Cross Country Skiing in Boise and Nearby

+For cross-country skiing, the Idaho Department of Parks and Recreation operates five backcountry yurts northeast of Idaho City.
 They’re roughly an hour’s drive from Boise and sit on a vast system of cross-country ski trails.

-Other good ski resorts are The Emmett Ranger District, Idaho City Ranger District and Office, Lowman Ranger District and Office, Mountain Home Ranger District and Office.
+Other good ski resorts are The Emmett Ranger District, Idaho City Ranger District and Office, Lowman Ranger District and Office, and Mountain Home Ranger District and Office.

 All of these have an abundance of ski and snowmobile trails, which are suitable for cross-country skiers.